"Get more officers!"

 - Jerkass Has a Point: Pretty much every criticism Fuller levels Gamble and Street's way after the bungled hostage situation at the beginning of the film is perfectly valid.
 He also later makes an equally great point when he is reluctant to trust Hondo's team after one of them turns on the rest to spring the terrorist they were transporting.

 - Large Ham: Alex Montel.
 ONE HUNDRED MEEL-YON DOLLARS!

-- N-Word Privileges: A cut scene had Hondo's Black Best Friend introduce him as "making his first stealth entry, incog-negro."
+- N-Word Privileges: A cut scene had Hondo's Token Black Friend introduce him as "making his first stealth entry, incog-negro."

 - Only Known by Their Nickname: Hondo's first name is "Dan", but the scene that revealed this was cut.
 Sanchez and T.J.'s full names are never revealed either.
 Deeks' full name is "Deacon Kay" but he's only called that briefly in one scene when Captain Fuller reads his name off his dossier.

 - Pass the Popcorn: TJ is munching away as Street argues and fights with Boxer over his sister.